 Researchers say an impact crater named Sinus Iridum, or Bay of Rainbows, is its likely destination.
 In 2010, China’s previous lunar mission captured images of the crater while scouting potential landing sites for the 2013 probe.

 China sets course for lunar landing this year

-On landing, the spacecraft will release Jade Rabbit (called Yutu in Chinese) -- a six-wheeled lunar rover equipped with four cameras and two mechanical legs that can dig up soil samples, a designer for the rover told Xinhua last month.
+On landing, the spacecraft will release Jade Rabbit (called Yutu in Chinese) – a six-wheeled lunar rover equipped with four cameras and two mechanical legs that can dig up soil samples, a designer for the rover told Xinhua earlier this month.
 A public poll determined the the solar-powered robot’s name, which comes from the white pet rabbit of the Chinese moon godess Chang’e.
 The slow-moving rover will patrol the moon’s surface for at least three months, according to Xinhua.

 Timeline: China’s race into space